symfony-cmf/routing-docs/doc/routing-component/introduction.rst

 As mentioned before, this component was designed to use independently of the Symfony framework.
 However, if you wish to use it as part of your Symfony CMF project, an integration bundle is also available.
-Read more about the RoutingBundle in :doc:`../../bundles/routing/introduction` in the bundles documentation.
+:doc:`Read more about the RoutingBundle </routing-bundle/introduction>`.

 Sections
 --------